PISAresearch/pisa/README.md

 * Users "commit" to their choice (all users must commit before time t1)
 * Users "reveal" their choice (all users must reveal before time t2)

 Requiring users *to be online within both time periods* does not translate well to a good user experience in the real world - people can very easily just forget to respond.
-The big issue is not that they forget and lose-out, but the smart contract will actually slash the custoner and make them lose their deposit.
+The big issue is not that they forget and lose-out, but the smart contract will actually slash the customer and make them lose their deposit.
 Not a great UX outcome, but a necessary evil in smart contract design.

 ## How is PISA "Accountable"?